ENU-Group-F/Group-F/Use-cases/Use-case12.md

 ### Trigger

-*A request for population data is required by Head of Marketing.*
+*A request for most populated cities data is required by Head of Marketing.*

 ## MAIN SUCCESS SCENARIO

-1. Head of Marketing requests population information for a number of the most populated cities in the world.
+1. Head of Marketing requests information on a number of the most populated cities in the world.
-2. Marketing Manager captures number of cities to get population information for.
+2. Marketing Manager captures number of cities to get  information for.
-3. Marketing Manager extracts current population for the required number of cities.
+3. Marketing Manager extracts report of the required number of cities.
 4. Marketing Manager provides report for Head of Marketing.

 ## EXTENSIONS